-Hawaii activists get ready for start of work on telescope
+Protests spark over construction of telescope in Hawaii

 Construction stopped in April 2015 after protesters were arrested for blocking the work.
 A second attempt to restart construction a few months later ended with more arrests and crews pulling back.

-But Hawaii’s Supreme Court has ruled the construction is legal, permits are in place, and the state has given the company behind the telescope a green light to resume its efforts.
+Hawaii’s Supreme Court has ruled the construction is legal, permits are in place, and the state has given the company behind the telescope a green light to resume building.
 The company is made up of a group of universities in California and Canada, with partners from China, India and Japan.

-According to the University of Hawaii, ancient Hawaiians considered the location kapu, or forbidden.
+Ancient Hawaiians considered the location kapu, or forbidden, according to the University of Hawaii.
 Only the highest-ranking chiefs and priests were allowed to make the long trek to Mauna Kea’s summit above the clouds.

 Today, the university leases the land at the summit from the state for existing telescopes and observatories on the summit.
 A road built for telescope access decades ago is used by thousands of tourists and locals each year, including Native Hawaiians who go there to pray.

-Supporters of the $1.4 billion giant telescope say the cutting-edge instrument will not only make important scientific discoveries but bring educational and economic opportunities to Hawaii.
+Supporters of the $1.4 billion telescope say the cutting-edge instrument will not only make important scientific discoveries but bring educational and economic opportunities to Hawaii.

 The telescope’s primary mirror would measure 98 feet (30 meters) in diameter.
 It would be three times as wide as the world’s largest existing visible-light telescope, with nine times more area.

-Gov. David Ige said unarmed National Guard units will be used to transport personnel and supplies and enforce some road closures, but they will not be used in a law enforcement capacity during planned protests.
+Gov. David Ige has said unarmed National Guard units would be used to transport personnel and supplies and enforce road closures but would not be used in law enforcement capacity during what could be weeks of protests.

 In a news conference Sunday, Ige said that he “respected the right of people to protest” at the telescope site as long as protesters behave lawfully.